-Aspects of the present disclosure may include the transmission of 2-CW PDSCH targeting each Rx port group respectively when the rank is greater than 4, as illustrated in Fig (a), while for ranks less than or equal to 4, a single-CW PDSCH may be employed.
-In such scenarios, the user equipment (UE) may either utilize log-likelihood ratio (LLR) combining from the demodulation of the two Rx port groups, represented in Fig (b), or may opt to use a fixed one of the two Rx port groups, which may be the one exhibiting superior signal-to-noise ratio (SNR).
-This may allow for a reduction in complexity within the multiple-input multiple-output (MIMO) receiver via the configuration of two Rx port groups, thereby enabling efficient wireless communication networks.
+Referring to Figs. 3(a) and 3(b), prior solutions include a reduction in complexity within the multiple-input multiple-output (MIMO) receiver via the configuration of two Rx port groups, which allow either a 2-CW or a single-CW reception.
+For instance, a reduced complexity multiple input multiple output (MIMO) receiver may be configured with two Rx antenna port groups.
+Referring specifically to Fig. 3(a), a 2-CW PDSCH is transmitted targeting each Rx port group respectively when the rank is greater than 4.
+Further, referring specifically to Fig. 3(b), for ranks less than or equal to 4, a single-CW PDSCH may be employed, and in such scenarios, the UE may either utilize log-likelihood ratio (LLR) combining from the demodulation of the two Rx port groups, or may opt to use one of the two Rx port groups, which may be either a fixed Rx port group or a Rx port group exhibiting superior signal-to-noise ratio (SNR).

 [[4, Background: SRS for antenna switching (xTyR)]]

-Aspects of the present disclosure may include the implementation of antenna switching in SRS resource sets, where the parameter "usage" is configured as "antennaSwitching" for xTyR.
-In this framework, a total of (Q=yx) SRS resources, each possessing ( x ) ports, may be utilized, with these resources being transmitted across different symbols through Time Division Multiplexing (TDM).
-Each of the ( Q ) SRS resources may be associated with distinct User Equipment (UE) antenna ports, ensuring differentiation from the other ( Q - 1 ) resources.
-For the specified cases, ( y ) is noted to be an integer multiple of ( x ), illustrated by configurations such as 1T2R, 2T4R, 1T4R, 2T6R, and 4T8R, or alternatively, instances where ( x = y ), such as 1T=1R, 2T=2R, and 4T=4R.
+Other prior solutions may include the implementation of antenna switching in SRS resource sets, where the parameter "usage" is configured as "antennaSwitching" for xTyR.
+In this framework, a total of Q=yx SRS resources, each possessing x ports, may be utilized, with these resources being transmitted across different symbols through Time Division Multiplexing (TDM).
+Each of the Q SRS resources may be associated with distinct User Equipment (UE) antenna ports, ensuring differentiation from the other Q - 1 resources.
+For the specified cases, y is noted to be an integer multiple of x , such as 1T2R, 2T4R, 1T4R, 2T6R, and 4T8R, or alternatively, in instances where x = y , such as 1T=1R, 2T=2R, and 4T=4R.
 It is acknowledged that future developments may include scenarios deviating from the integer-multiple principle, exemplified by configurations such as 4T6R and 3T8R.

 [[5, Motivation and issue]]

-Aspects of the present disclosure may include the exploration of SRS (Sounding Reference Signal) port grouping, particularly in the context of foldable phones, where the design may pose unique challenges due to the physical constraints imposed by the hinge mechanism that typically prevents RF circuitry from crossing it.
+Aspects of the present disclosure may include the use of SRS (Sounding Reference Signal) port grouping, particularly in the context of foldable phones, where the design may pose unique challenges due to the physical constraints imposed by the hinge mechanism that typically prevents RF circuitry from crossing it.
 In some aspects, the two Rx antenna groups, which correspond to two SRS port groups, may be mounted on the distinct halves of the foldable device, necessitating a careful design approach for configurations such as 3T6R, 4T6R, and 3T8R user equipment (UE).
 The methodology for achieving effective SRS port grouping in these configurations may require innovative solutions that may not have been fully addressed in previous filings, including filing 2404951, as referenced in the accompanying appendix.
 By way of example, considerations may include the potential for reduced complexity in the MIMO (Multiple Input Multiple Output) receiver design, which may enhance overall device performance while ensuring compliance with the unique structural limitations inherent in foldable devices.

 [[6, Proposal for 3T6R]]